j14159/ppx_test_match/README.md

   [%test_match? (a, A a) when a < 5] (6, A 6)
 ```

-Only tuples and records support this rewriting at the moment.
+Only tuples, records, and variants support this rewriting at the moment.

 # Rewriting Details
 When `test_match?` sees something like `(x, x)`, it will synthesize the following replacement: